wanghaiqiangk/dotfiles/ideavim.md

 # IdeaVim

-If you are a vimer and somehow is using Jetbrains IDEs...(you may not a pure vimer lol), you definitely know ideavim, which is a vim emulation plugin for Jetbrains family.
+If you are a vimmer and somehow is using Jetbrains IDEs...(you may not a pure vimmer lol), you definitely know ideavim, which is a vim emulation plugin for Jetbrains family.

 With ideavim, you can perform most of similar operations that vim offers.
 In this way, you can not only quickly adapt yourself to Jetbrain IDEs, but also easily enjoy those specialized and powerful features provided by IDEs.